Patients in 4 states had the same rare, dangerous illness. After months, the CDC found the cause: a lavender spray.

 But after interviewing the woman’s family, researchers learned she had not traveled outside the United States, leaving scientists perplexed.

-Then, more cases emerged.
+Then more cases emerged.

 In June, a 4-year-old girl in Texas went into septic shock after days of fevers and vomiting.
-Doctors diagnosed her with melioidosis — a rare bacterial disease mostly found in moist soil and water, but that can also be found in some contaminated liquids.
+Doctors diagnosed her with melioidosis — a rare bacterial disease mostly found in moist soil and water but that can also be found in contaminated liquids.
 Three months after the girl was discharged, she was unable to speak and remained in a wheelchair.

 Around the same time, a 53-year-old Minnesota man was admitted to the hospital after his family found him weak and in an altered mental state.
-Days later, a blood culture would reveal that he also had the same bacteria that afflicted the 4-year-old Texas girl and the woman in Kansas: Burkholderia pseudomallei.
+Days later, a blood culture would reveal the presence of the same bacterium that afflicted the 4-year-old Texas girl and the woman in Kansas: Burkholderia pseudomallei.

 And like the woman in Kansas, the Minnesota man and Texas girl had not left the country.

 Petras joined the investigation when a fourth case was discovered in Georgia in July.
-A 5-year-old boy had died after melioidosis spread to his brain, and an autopsy revealed the same bacteria found in the other three patients.
+A 5-year-old boy had died after melioidosis spread to his brain, and an autopsy revealed the same bacterium found in the other three patients.

-The boy also had not traveled out of the U.S.
+The boy also had not traveled out of the United States.

 “It was odd to me,” Petras, who reviewed the patients’ medical records, told The Post.
-“That struck me as unusual and it got us thinking about the most probable root of exposure for these [four] people.”
+“That struck me as unusual, and it got us thinking about the most probable root of exposure for these [four] people.”

-Petras and her team of scientists began considering — since the patients had not traveled to a region where the bacteria is prevalent — whether they might have inhaled a product that got to their respiratory tract, she said.
+Petras and her team of scientists began considering — since the patients had not traveled to a region where the bacterium is prevalent — whether they might have inhaled a product that got to their respiratory tract, she said.

-“That’s when we really started testing [and homing in] on products that could be sprayed in the air,” Petras told The Post.
-CDC scientists and local and state health departments visited the homes of the four patients to conduct interviews, collect more samples of household and cleaning products, food items, as well as personal-care products.
+“That’s when we really started testing on products that could be sprayed in the air,” Petras told The Post.
+CDC scientists and local and state health departments visited the homes of the four patients to conduct interviews and collect more samples of household and cleaning products and food items, as well as personal-care products.

-She added, “We made sure that we cast a very wide net and we didn’t rule anything out.
+She added: “We made sure that we cast a very wide net, and we didn’t rule anything out.
 Any product we thought could harbor this bacteria, we sampled.”

 The mystery came to an end when they tested an aromatherapy lavender-and-chamomile-scented room spray from the Georgia boy’s home.
 Two weeks later, Petras said, lab results confirmed the spray tested positive for Burkholderia pseudomallei.